Skip to main content

 All operations write to your PDS (or the paper's PDS for paper-centric submissions).
 Chive indexes changes from the firehose; your data remains under your control.

-Editing an Eprint
+Editing an eprint

 For traditional eprints, only the submitter can edit.
 For paper-centric eprints (those stored in a paper account PDS), you must authenticate as the paper account.

-How to Edit
+How to edit

 1. Navigate to your eprint